Gravidity and parity: Parity in biology

 In agriculture, parity in biology is a factor in productivity in domestic animals kept for milk production.
 Animals that have given birth once are described as "primiparous"; those that have given birth more than once are described as "pluriparous".
 Those that have given birth twice may also be described as "secondiparous", in which case "pluriparous" is applied to those that have given birth three times or more.

 Recording systems

-A number of systems are incorporated into a female's obstetric history to record the number of past pregnancies and pregnancies carried to viable age.
+Several systems are incorporated into a female's obstetric history to record the number of past pregnancies and pregnancies carried to a viable age.
 These include: